lnperry/MathFansDiscordBot/README.md

 # MathFansDiscordBot

-MathFanJuggler is a Python based Discord Bot to help with streaming/lecturing during COVID-19
+MathFansDiscordBot is a Python based Discord Bot to help with streaming/lecturing during COVID-19

 ## Installation
 Create a server